Subnodal/os-old/README.md

 _("You got the number " + luckyNumber + "!
 Congrats!")
 ```

-You have to do it like this:
+You have to do it like this (due to word orders, as well as number formatting):

 ```js
 _("You got the number %!
 Congrats!", luckyNumber)
 ```

 The `%` will be replaced with `luckyNumber` here.
-For even more numbers!
+For even more numbers:

 ```js
 _("You got the number %!
 The number % was also another number.", [luckyNumber, otherNumber])